Resistive Wheel Sets

 While "hanging" resistors on axles is a very cost-effective way of getting freight car detection, you can also purchase Jay-Bee wheel sets with resistors already in them.
 This costs a little more, but is a whole lot faster and easier.

 Current-sensing block detectors generally require a certain amount of current to be drawn in order to trigger the detector.
 This is where the resistance requirement comes in.
 The higher the resistance, the less current is being drawn.
 Ultimately, with DCC, you want to draw the least amount of current possible and still have your block detectors work reliably.
-Also, block detectors, once triggered, will stay triggered with less than half of the required current - which is twice the resistance.

 Team Digital note: When our DBD22 detector is powered with 5 volts the typical trigger (track) current is 3 ma.
 When powered with 12 volts it is 6 ma.
 So with a HO track voltage of 14 volts, a resistance of 4700 ohms (14 / 4700 ~ 2.97 ma) will trigger the block detector when powered by 5 volt.
+Our BlocD8 has an adjustable trigger current.
+In both products the sensitivity can be increased by looping the feed wire through the black current sensor two times.
+Increased sensitivity means less current required for detection.